ibexa/documentation-user/docs/getting_started/discover_ui.md

 You can select it to expand the branches of the tree.
 **Collapse all** option, which is available in the context menu, closes all expanded sections.

-For more information on custom configuration, go to [Content Tree]([[= developer_doc =]]/administration/back_office/content_tree/) in developer documentation.
+For more information on custom configuration, go to [Content tree]([[= developer_doc =]]/administration/back_office/content_tree/) in developer documentation.

 ## Content browser

 During your work with [[= product_name =]] you might need to select content from the repository.
-This happens, for example, when you want to move or copy a content item, embed an image, link two content items, etc.
+This happens, for example, when you want to move or copy a content item, embed an image, or link two content items.
 In such cases, you use the **Content Browser**.

 To access the **Content Browser**, go to the **Content** tab and select **Content structure** or **Media**.